Bengal cat: Erythrocyte pyruvate kinase deficiency (PK-deficiency or PK-def)

-PK deficiency is a common genetic diseases found in Bengal Cats.
+PK deficiency is a common genetic diseases found in Bengal cats.
 PK deficiency is another test that is administered by the breeder.
 Breeding Bengal Cats should be tested before breeding to ensure two PK deficiency carriers are not mated.
 This is a test that a breeder must do on their own.
 A breeder uses a cotton swab to rub the inside of the cat's mouth and then mails the swab to the laboratory.

+Ulcerative nasal dermatitis

+A unique form of ulcerative dermatitis affecting the nasal planum (rhinarium or nose leather) of Bengal cats was first reported in 2004.
+The condition first presents between the ages of 4–12 months, beginning as a dry scale and progressing to crusts and fissures typical of hyperkeratosis.
+The exact cause remains unclear; it is considered hereditary and incurable, but can respond favorably to topical steroid treatments such as prednisolone and tacrolimus ointment.

+Life expectancy

+A UK study looking at veterinary records found the Bengal to have a life expectancy of 8.51 years compared to 11.74 years overall.

-Bengal blood type
+Bengal blood-type

-The UC Davis Veterinary Genetics Laboratory has studied domestic cat blood types.
+The UC Davis Veterinary Genetics Laboratory has studied domestic cat blood-types.
 They conclude that most domestic cats fall within the AB system.
-The common blood types are A and B and some cats have the rare AB blood type.
-There is a lack of sufficient samples from Bengals, so the genetics of the AB blood group in Bengal cats is not well understood.
+The common blood-types are A and B and some cats have the rare AB blood-type.
+There is a lack of sufficient samples from Bengals, so the genetics of the AB blood-group in Bengal cats is not well understood.

-One Bengal blood type study that took place in the U.K. tested 100 Bengal cats.
+One Bengal blood-type study that took place in the U.K. tested 100 Bengal cats.
 They concluded that all 100 of the Bengal cats tested had type A blood.